 Michael L. Cunningham, MD, PhD, is chief of the Division of Craniofacial Medicine and professor of pediatrics at the University of Washington School of Medicine.
 He is medical director of Seattle Children’s Craniofacial Center and holds the Jean Renny Endowed Chair in Craniofacial Medicine.
 He is also adjunct professor in the Departments of Biological Structures, Oral Health Sciences and Pediatric Dentistry at the University of Washington.

 Dr. Cunningham balances responsibilities in administration, patient care and research.
 He does bedside teaching of medical students, graduate and postdoctoral students, pediatric residents and dental students.
 His clinical interests focus on the diagnosis and long-term interdisciplinary care of children with craniofacial malformations, with a particular interest in craniosynostosis.

 Funded through the National Institute of Dental and Craniofacial Research, Cunningham’s lab has been open since 1993.

 Support Craniofacial Research at Seattle Children's

 The Cunningham lab and Seattle Children’s Craniofacial Center are poised to make important discoveries that will help improve care of children with craniosynostosis, cleft lip and palate, craniofacial microsomia and other conditions affecting hundreds of thousands of patients worldwide.
-Much of their current success and acquisition of federal funding is due to pilot research projects funded through philanthropy.
+Much of the center’s success in research and in winning federal funding is due to pilot research projects funded through philanthropy.
 Consider making a donation to craniofacial research.